-

 We often get asked: “Do I need a brace, or will it make my knee weaker?”

-The truth is, when used correctly, knee support doesn’t make your knee lazy.
+The truth is, when used correctly, a knee support brace doesn’t make your knee lazy.
 It helps you move with less pain, which actually encourages activity and strength-building.

 Here’s when a brace may help: